Distinguished Staff Awards honor outstanding Ohio State staff

 In her efforts to help students feel included and be successful, Lynaya goes beyond her human resources and fiscal responsibilities.
 Through her involvement in launching the Community of Appalachian Student Leaders Program, she has been integral in helping underrepresented students from Appalachian counties succeed.
 Last year, she received an ASC Outstanding Staff Award for her endeavors in the department, such as launching the first department fundraiser, helping faculty secure grants, empowering graduate students and collaboratively launching outreach and engagement efforts.

-Lauren HensleyLauren Hensley, PhD
+Headshot of Lauren HensleyLauren Hensley, PhD

 Senior Associate Director, Dennis Learning Center